Kong/docs.konghq.com/app/enterprise/2.3.x/property-reference.md

 #### status_ssl_cert_key

-Comma-separated list of the absolute path to the keys for `status_listen` values with TLS enabled.
+The absolute path to the SSL key for `status_listen` values with SSL enabled.

-See docs for `ssl_cert_key` for detailed usage.

 **Default:** none